nicedeck

 Running Windows Applications with Proton on Linux

-NiceDeck offers a very robust Proton layer to run Windows native games and applications, but why?
+NiceDeck offers a very robust Proton layer to run Windows native games and applications.

 That is great!
 How can I use this Proton layer?

-Just install any Windows native only application with NiceDeck, such as Epic Games Launcher, EA App, Ubisoft Connect, Amazon Games, Battle.Net and GOG Galaxy.
-After installation you will see that the Proton executable and the $HOME/Games/Proton folder is available at your device, ready for use!
+Then, just install any Windows native only application with NiceDeck, such as Epic Games Launcher, EA App, Ubisoft Connect, Amazon Games, Battle.Net, Rockstar Games Launcher and GOG Galaxy.
+After installation you will see that the Proton executable and the $HOME/Games/Proton folder are available on your device, ready for use!

 Manually Adding Games